tuva-health/docs/docs/getting-started/mapping-guide.md

 different sources of medical claims.

-If there are claims in the dataset without corresponding eligibility (i.e. the patient the claim is for does not have coverage during the dates for the claim) then those claims should stay in the dataset and not be filtered out.
-These claims are often excluded from financial analysis.
-In fact, the Financial PMPM mart inner joins `medical_claim` and `eligibility` to filter out claims without corresponding eligibility.
-However, this is not the only use of claims data, so we do not filter out these claims by default.
+Claims for members that do not have active coverage according to `eligibility` are not removed by default.
+These records correspond to claims for patients who do not have coverage for a given data source / payer / plan during the dates on the claim; we recommend leaving these claims in when mapping to `medical_claim`.
+Downstream, they can be excluded in financial analysis of members who did have eligibility.
+Indeed, our Financial PMPM mart restricts claims to only those members with corresponding eligibility records.

 When mapping claims to the `medical_claim` input layer table, you must take into account any logic (specific to your data source) to deal with